 1. Why should you create a monthly budget planner?

 A well-structured monthly budget planner is more than just a spreadsheet of numbers; it’s a strategic tool that gives you control over your finances and peace of mind.
-Financial experts, including those from the Consumer Financial Protection Bureau (CFPB), consistently emphasize the role of budgeting in promoting long-term financial well-being.
+For those who prefer digital tracking, a personal budget template Excel version can provide the same clarity with automated calculations.

 When you plan your expenses ahead of time, you create room for intentional saving.

-- By allocating a fixed percentage of your income to savings, say 20%, you’re more likely to build an emergency fund or work toward bigger goals like a vacation or home renovation.
+- By allocating a fixed percentage of your income to savings, say 20%, you’re more likely to build an emergency fund or work toward bigger goals like a vacation or home renovation, especially if you can automate savings, which will make it effortless.

 - Research from NerdWallet shows that people who follow a monthly saving schedule are 60% more likely to have three months’ worth of emergency funds.